josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 #### How does the code compare?

-The natural next question is: how does the old Vue code compare to the newer Svelte code?
-Is it shorter/better/more readable?
+You might wonder: how does the old Vue code compare to the newer Svelte code?
+Is it shorter, better, and/or more readable?

 Turns out: that's actually a really tricky question to answer.

-I thought in the beginning that I'd show the two versions of some of the components for comparison, but there's been enough change at this point that most of the differences are either trivial or not really comparable.
+I originally thought I'd show side-by-side comparisons to demonstrate Vue vs. Svelte, but there's been enough change at this point that most of the differences are either trivial or not really comparable.

-At a high level, yes: most of the components that were direct conversions from Vue to Svelte seem to be about 15–30% shorter than their Vue counterparts.
-But most of the site's code isn't directly analogous anymore; it's got TypeScript added, and it's been refactored.
-(For example, to add the code to make page transitions work.)
-Some of it is longer.
+Most of the site's code isn't directly analogous anymore; it's got TypeScript added, it works differently, and even what's similar in functionality has largely been refactored.

+The one non-trivial component that's mostly the same between the two versions is the font tester (seen on the [`/uses` page](/uses)).
+But it's actually about the same size, both in terms of line count and disk size.
+The Svelte version actually is a tiny bit bigger, but by a thoroughly negligible amount (a fraction of a kB), and almost certainly just because of the addition of TypeScript.

-A _lot_ of it is different now: the colorful square grid in the header and footer work completely differently now for better performance; layouts have changed; new pieces have been added and old removed.
+Most of the rest just isn't comparable anymore.
+The colorful square grid in the header and footer work completely differently for better performance now; layouts have changed; new pieces have been added and old removed.
+Code was refactored.
 I relied more on global CSS previously, and have moved more towards component-based CSS this time around.

 **While the site _looks_ mostly the same as before, it's _very_ different behind the scenes.**

-That all makes the question of "is it better?" really hard to answer.
+That all makes the question of "is it better?" really hard to answer (even without getting into the highly subjective topic of what "better" even means).
 But I _like_ it better (even the parts that are more verbose), and I think that's the most important part.
+I even enjoyed the relatively rote process of moving Vue components over to Svelte.

 ## What to know about SvelteKit